 Based on the research findings above, it could be concluded that: 1) STAD technique gave significant effect on (1) students' speaking skill, (2) students' class participation, (3) students' speaking skill and class participation.
 The finding showed that Fobserved < Ftable.
 Thus, Ha was accepted.
-It means that the STAD technique gives significant effect on students' speaking skill and class participation.
+It means that the STAD technique gives significant effect on speaking skill and class participation.It is suggested for English teacher at SMAN 5 Kota Bengkulu to use STAD as an alternative technique in teaching speaking especially if the material focuses on skill development and implement it as a variation of teaching techniquesto increase students' class participation in the classroom.
+Then, other researchers are suggested to conduct further research related to findings of this research by employing other speaking skill rubrics and also other observation sheets of class participation.